-In Table 3 we decompose again the growth rate in poverty into two components, one reflecting "pure growth" and the other the impact of inequality change on poverty, but this time an absolute approach to inequality is taken.
-Let us first concentrate our attention on the years where poverty significantly increased, that is, 2001-2002 and eventually 2003-2004.
+Table 3: The Absolute Approach to Pro-poor Growth, with a Constant Poverty Line Decomposition of the Actual Percentage Change in Poverty Indices into "Pure Growth" and "Pure Inequality Change" Components-the Case of Standardized Net Income is, 2001-2002 and eventually 2003-2004.
 In 2001-2002 it appears that "pure growth" had the main impact on poverty, its effect being actually much higher than the overall change in poverty.
 This was a year when the per capita standardized net income decreased by 6.5% (see, Table 2) and although the change in inequality would per se have led to a decrease in poverty this effect did not compensate the strong effect of the negative growth on poverty.
 Note that this is due to the fact that since growth was negative, richer people, in "dollar terms" lost more than poorer people so that an absolute approach to pro-poor growth should indicate that inequality change per se should have decreased poverty.

 The picture is different in 2003-2004.
 There "pure growth" per se would have led to a decrease in poverty and inequality change to an increase.
-This was a year where the average standardized net income increased by 2.9% (see, Table 2) and clearly the absolute (in "dollar terms") increase in this income was higher for richer than poorer so that inequality change per se would have led to an increase in poverty, and this effect of inequality change was in fact stronger than the pro-poor effect of "pure growth".
+This was a year where the average standardized net income increased by 2.9% (see, Table 2) and clearly the absolute (in "dollar terms") increase in this income was higher for the rich than the poor so that inequality change per se would have led to an increase in poverty, and this effect of inequality change was in fact stronger than the pro-poor effect of "pure growth".

-If we now take a look at the year where poverty most decreased (in 1994-1995) we observe (see, Table 3) that in that year the decline in poverty was only the consequence of "pure growth".
+If we now take a look at the year where poverty most decreased (in 1994- 1995) we observe (see, Table 3) that in that year the decline in poverty was only the consequence of "pure growth".

-Table 4 gives the values of the measures PPGI and PEGR of pro-poor growth when an absolute approach to the topic is taken and when working with standardized net income.
-The Pro-Poor Growth Index (PPGI) was never greater than one.
-Note finally that the only years (1992-1993, 1995-1996 and 2001-2002) in which the Poverty Equivalent Growth Rate (PEGR) was higher than the actual growth rate (or less negative) were years where actual growth was negative.
+We have also computed the values of the measures PPGI and PEGR of pro-poor growth when an absolute approach to the topic is taken and when working with standardized net income4.
+It turns out that the Pro-Poor Growth Index (PPGI) was never greater than one and that the only years (1992-1993, 1995-1996 and 2001-2002) in which the Poverty Equivalent Growth Rate (PEGR) was higher than the actual growth rate (or less negative) were years where actual growth was negative.